 Injuries to the face impart a high degree of emotional as well as physical trauma to patients.
-Management of facial trauma requires professionals who are experienced in emergency care, treatment of acute injuries and long term reconstruction and rehabilitation.
-Due to their rigorous hospital based surgical training and extensive knowledge regarding facial anatomy, teeth, dental occlusion, and jaw function, Oral and Maxillofacial Surgeons are uniquely qualified to manage facial trauma.
+Management of facial trauma requires professionals who are experienced in emergency care, treatment of acute injuries, and long-term reconstruction and rehabilitation.
+Due to their rigorous hospital-based surgical training and extensive knowledge regarding facial anatomy, teeth, dental occlusion, and jaw function, Oral and Maxillofacial Surgeons are uniquely qualified to manage facial trauma.

 As a Board Certified Oral and Maxillofacial Surgeon, Dr. Turesky has extensive experience in all aspects of oral and maxillofacial trauma including:

-The most common causes of facial trauma include: motor vehicle accidents, accidental falls, sports injuries, interpersonal violence and work related injuries.
+The most common causes of facial trauma include motor vehicle accidents, accidental falls, sports injuries, interpersonal violence, and work-related injuries.
 The degree of facial trauma can range from small lacerations and isolated injuries of teeth to massive injuries of the skin and bones of the face and supporting structure of the teeth.
-Facial injuries are classified as soft tissue injuries (skin and gums), bone injuries (fractures) and injuries to special regions (such as the eyes, facial nerves or the salivary glands).
+Facial injuries are classified as soft tissue injuries (skin and gums), bone injuries (fractures), and injuries to special regions (such as the eyes, facial nerves, or the salivary glands).

 When soft tissue injuries such as lacerations occur on the face, they are repaired by suturing.
 Treatment of combined intra-oral/extra-oral lacerations requires special management.
-In addition to the obvious concern for providing a repair that yields the best cosmetic result possible, special consideration must be given to structures such as facial nerves, salivary glands and salivary ducts (or outflow channels) in order to reestablish normal function.
+In addition to the obvious concern for providing a repair that yields the best cosmetic result possible, special consideration must be given to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels) in order to reestablish normal function.

 Fractured bones need to be reduced (repositioned) and immobilized (stabilized) in order to heal properly.
 When an arm or a leg is fractured, a cast is applied to stabilize the bone and promote proper healing.
 Since a cast cannot be placed on the face, other means have been developed to stabilize facial fractures.

 The most common treatment for maxillary and/or mandibular fractures is a closed reduction (wiring the jaws together).
 Special consideration must be given to the dentition (teeth and their supporting structures) in order to restore a satisfactory occlusion (bite).
 The teeth and fractured bones must be properly aligned to achieve a functional, comfortable and esthetic result.
 This is accomplished during the wiring process.
 Most adult fractures are wired together for six weeks, however, condyle (jaw joint) fractures are an exception.
-Condyle fractures require early mobilization and gentle exercise to help reestablish full range of motion.
+Condyle fractures require early mobilization and gentle exercise to help reestablish the full range of motion.
 Condyle fractures are usually immobilized for 10-14 days before starting exercises.